nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `student-add INDEX n/HALL`

 Examples:
-- `student-add 1 n/hall` Adds an athlete at index 1 of the contact list to the session “Hall”.
+`student-add 1 n/hall` <br>Adds an athlete at index 1 of the contact list to the session “Hall”.

 ### Removing an athlete from a session: `student-remove`